samb271/MRSS2025-go1-challenge/README.md

 ```bash
 python scripts/01-play.py --load_run=RUN_NAME
 ```

-`--task` specifies the task to play, which in this case is `MRSS-Velocity-Go1-Play-v0`.
+Other args:

-`--load_run` specifies the run to load, which should be the name of the folder where the trained policy is saved.
+- `--load_run` specifies the run to load, which should be the name of the folder where the trained policy is saved.

-`--num_envs` specifies the number of environments to run in parallel.
+- `--num_envs` specifies the number of environments to run in parallel.

-`--headless` runs the simulation without a GUI.
+- `--headless` runs the simulation without a GUI.

+You have two different options to load checkpoints.
+- `--load_run 2025-08-05_15-16-27`: This runs the latest policy in that run
+- `--checkpoint path/to/policy/my_policy.pt`: Loads the policy from a file

 > [!note]
 > This script also exports the policy as `jit`.